clotifoth/JSplay/README.md

 # About

-JSplay is a simple library implementation of a splay tree data structure in Java.
+JSplay is a simple library implementation of a [splay tree data structure](https://en.wikipedia.org/wiki/Splay_tree) in Java.

-# Why do I want to use JSplay / a splay tree?
+# Why would I want to use JSplay / a splay tree?

-A splay tree is essentially a binary search tree wherein all operations are bound into one action called "splaying".
+A splay tree is essentially a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) wherein all operations are bound into one action called "splaying".
 Splaying essentially searches for a desired node and brings it to the root.
 As a splay is used repeatedly, more commonly accessed elements tend to drift to the center of the root, allowing for quicker access on average of these elements.

 Thus, your application will benefit from a splay-tree-backed data structure if a few elements are used often, but will suffer if all elements are used nearly-equally.